silnrsi/font-busra/documentation/source/features.md

 #### Hyphen after ka

-This feature is included for demonstration purposes.
+This feature turns U+1780 into a hyphen for demonstration purposes.

 <span class='affects'>Affects: U+1780</span>